zriyansh/signoz.io/docs/aws-monitoring/vpc-logs.md

 ---
-id: elb-logs
+id: vpc-logs
-title: Send your ELB logs to SigNoz
+title: Send your VPC logs to SigNoz
 ---

 ## Overview

-This documentation provides a detailed walkthrough on how to set up an AWS Lambda function to collect Elastic Load Balancer (ELB) logs stored in an AWS S3 bucket and forward them to SigNoz.
-By the end of this guide, you will have a setup that automatically sends your ELB logs to SigNoz, enabling you to visualize and monitor your application's load balancing performance and health.
+This documentation provides a detailed walkthrough on how to set up an AWS Lambda function to collect Virtual Private Cloud (VPC) logs stored in an AWS S3 bucket and forward them to SigNoz.
+By the end of this guide, you will have a setup that automatically sends your VPC logs to SigNoz, enabling you to visualize and monitor your application's load balancing performance and health.

 **Here’s a quick summary of what we’ll be doing in this detailed article.**